JulianJKunze/hello-world/README.md

 - This is the internet.
 Do not pretend it is not.
 - The key is to start small

+## The tools according to the MDN-tutorial:

+- JSX
+- Prettier
+- ESlint
+- PostCSS
+- Parcel
+- Github
+- Netlify

 ## A List of project Ideas

 - Kniffel game